The Institute for Jewish Spirituality presents Awareness in Action

 Rabbi Myriam Klotz

-Myriam directs somatics programming and has been on the faculty of clergy, educator, and lay cohorts as well as JMMTT since 2003.
-She created a Middot Yoga Teacher Training for Westchester county, NY, a Yoga and Jewish Spirituality Teacher Training at Isabella Freedman, and was the director of the Spirituality Initiative/Spiritual Direction program at HUC-JIR from 2010-2020.
-Myriam directed Bekhol Levavkha Jewish Spiritual Director training at HUC-JIR and is a spiritual director and supervisor in private practice.
+Myriam is IJS Senior Core Faculty, where she has taught since 2003.
+Myriam is Program Director for the IJS Kol Dodi Jewish Spiritual Director Training program, now in its first cohort.
+She was the director of the Spirituality Initiative/Spiritual Direction program at HUC-JIR from 2010-2020, where they directed the Bekhol Levavkha Jewish Spiritual Director Training.
+Myriam is also a spiritual director and supervisor in private practice.
 A graduate of Brown University, New York University/International Center of Photography and the Reconstructionist Rabbinical College, Myriam is a certified yoga instructor, yoga therapist and body worker.
-Myriam and her spouse Margot Stein (R3) live in Philadelphia.
-Together they are the parents of Raffi, Samm and Aryeh z”l.
+Myriam and her family live in Philadelphia, PA.

 Rebecca is a meditation teacher, artist, and Jewish educator.
 She has sat intensive retreats in the US and abroad for over a decade, and has trained with Mindful Schools and the Engaged Mindfulness Institute.
 She has led groups and retreats with Or HaLev, Awakened Heart Project, Orot, Wilderness Torah, Pardes, and Mindful Life Project.
 She was previously the Director of Student Health & Well-being at Stanford University’s Hillel, and co-authored the Mahloket Matters Schools Curriculum with the Pardes Center for Jewish Educators.
 She is a student rabbi at ALEPH and recently joined IJS as a Core Faculty member.